 - ILC appears to frequently metastasize to different organs from those where ductal tumors metastasize, and

 - There is evidence ILC will recur much later than IDC in some cases, though it is not clear yet why.
 This may suggest a poorer prognosis for some individuals diagnosed with ILC.
 Unfortunately, there has been little research to-date on lobular disease, so the standard of care is still simply that for ductal carcinoma.
 Unfortunately, there has been little research to-date on lobular disease, so the standard of care is still simply that for ductal carcinoma.

-LBCA is a five-year-old, national group that was created by patients with ILC who were desperate for more information, incensed that their different cancer subtype was thought of and treated just like ductal, and compelled to spread the word about ILC and advocate vigorously for more ILC research.
-In 2020, LBCA began the transition from being strictly volunteer-run to being an independent charitable organization with a small paid staff and a handful of volunteers who support our mission and vision.
+LBCA is a national group that was launched in 2017 by patients with ILC who were desperate for more information, incensed that their different cancer subtype was thought of and treated just like ductal, and compelled to spread the word about ILC and advocate vigorously for more ILC research.
+In 2020, LBCA began the transition from being strictly volunteer-run to becoming in early 2022 an independent charitable organization with a small paid staff and a handful of volunteers who support our mission and vision.
 We work entirely remotely.

 LBCA engages patients, clinicians, and researchers to increase knowledge of lobular breast disease and promote lobular breast cancer research.
 Working with the guidance of an international, expert scientific advisory board of 15 breast cancer researchers and clinicians, a 14-person patient advocate advisory board and through growing collaborations with other breast cancer advocacy organizations in the US and internationally, LBCA provides a platform for ILC research, maintains a library of current lobular breast cancer studies, and identifies clinical trials and research advocacy opportunities with a focus on lobular breast disease.